SanjanaHoskote/projects/README.md

-#The codes that have been attached here are with respect to the following projects:
+The codes that have been attached here are with respect to the following projects:<br>
-1.FPGA-BASED LINE FOLLOWER ROBOT
+1.FPGA-BASED LINE FOLLOWER ROBOT<br>
-2.SELF-SUSTAINABLE ENERGY GENERATION FROM FOOTSTEPS 3.AUTOMATED FORKLIFT SYSTEM FOR EFFICIENT OBJECT TRANSPORT IN INDUSTRY
+2.SELF-SUSTAINABLE ENERGY GENERATION FROM FOOTSTEPS<br>
+3.AUTOMATED FORKLIFT SYSTEM FOR EFFICIENT OBJECT TRANSPORT IN INDUSTRY